Dr Maria Gavris

-Over the past five years, I have gained experience in designing and delivering interdisciplinary teaching across the social sciences, covering a variety of topics in sustainable development: macroeconomics for development; the role of institutions in development; global governance; Karl Polanyi on the ‘double movement’ and social and ecological transformation; the European Social Model as an attempt to reconcile economic growth with social justice; financial instability in the neoliberal era and possibilities for a shift towards sustainable finance.
-In my teaching, I emphasise the complex interconnections between different disciplines and between the national, supranational, subnational and transnational dimensions.
+I have extensive experience in designing and delivering interdisciplinary teaching across the social sciences, covering a variety of topics in sustainable development: governance for sustainable development; macroeconomics for development; the role of institutions in development; global governance; politics and policies in the neoliberal era; the (un)sustainability of international monetary systems.

-My main research interests are in: good governance as a necessary pillar of sustainable development; macroeconomics and sustainable development; labour governance and decent work as a UN sustainable development goal; the sustainability of international monetary systems; theories of hegemony.
+My main research interests are in: good governance as a necessary pillar of sustainable development; macroeconomics and sustainable development; labour governance and decent work as a UN sustainable development goal; the sustainability of international monetary systems; theories of hegemony and power.

 My doctoral research was an interdisciplinary case study, which combined perspectives in comparative and international political economy (models of capitalism, theories of hegemony), modern history and employment relations to analyse the multifaceted power relations at the heart of the EU which currently inhibit good governance and call into question the sustainability of the European Economic and Monetary Union.
 An important aspect of my PhD concerned the rise in inequality and in-work poverty in the EU as a consequence of the supranational focus on export-led growth.
 This sparked my interest in labour governance and decent work, a theme I later explored in my research posts at Sheffield and Warwick Business School, working across disciplines, and in collaboration with the ILO's Governance and Tripartism Department.
 In my current research, I am exploring questions around what constitutes good governance and what macroeconomics for sustainability would look like.